The archive / Renaissance / Vertumnus

 An emperor built entirely from fruit.

-Arcimboldo painted Vertumnus in 1591 as a gift for his former employer, the Holy Roman Emperor Rudolf II.
-He cast the emperor as Vertumnus, the Roman god of the seasons and of change, rendering him entirely out of fruits, vegetables and flowers.
+Arcimboldo assembled the whole face from fruits, vegetables and flowers.
+He painted the panel in 1591 as a gift for his former employer, the Holy Roman Emperor Rudolf II, casting him as Vertumnus, the Roman god of the seasons and of change.

 How it reached Sweden